zukunft/zukunft.com/docs/llm/pending.md

 if a word has no triple where it is the from side of a triple with the verb 'is a' show instead of the 'is a' phrase list a button 'define xxx as yyy' with an 'add' button that creates a corresponding triple.
 E.g. if the word lugano has no 'parent' / 'is a triple' show a phrase selection where city and other phrases can be selected and the add triple view with 'triple is a city' is preselected

-## start page

-simple start page with on 4 col

-fix the more data

 ## word default view

 add a list with the triples and a plus sign to add a new triple